RameezAhmedZaka/argocd-kubernetes-setup/README.md

 - Installed on the cluster.
 - Configured dynamically using the `kubeconfig` retrieved at runtime from Parameter Store.
 - Pulls manifiest code with the application image from GitHub **https://github.com/RameezAhmedZaka/argocd-dataapp.git** and deploys automatically.
-- THe steps to download the argocd cli
+- The steps to download the argocd cli
   ```
   VERSION=v2.13.4
   curl -sSL -o argocd https://github.com/argoproj/argo-cd/releases/download/$VERSION/argocd-linux-amd64